Doctor of Ministry (DMIN) Program

 The degree requires 30 semester hours of doctoral-level work above the Master of Divinity or its equivalent.
 The student must complete six (6) four-semester hour seminars, plus the major project (six semester hours of credit).
 The program is designed to be completed in three to five years, though some students may choose to extend their time in the program.
 Continuous enrollment is required.

 Students will take three seminars (12 semester hours) during a 12-month period.
-A load of 12 semester hours per year is considered full-time status for loan verification or for Department of Veterans Affairs purposes.
-Doctor of Ministry Courses Each seminar in the Doctor of Ministry program has the following three components:
+A load of 12 semester hours per year is considered full-time status.

-In addition to the seminar work, students must complete a dissertation.
-The dissertation is a supervised ministry project, which may be done in a local church or ministry setting, or it may be a research project.
-Details are provided in the Doctor of Ministry Handbook.
+In addition to the seminar work, students must complete a major ministry project.
+The major ministry project is a supervised ministry project, which may be done in a local church or ministry setting, or it may be a research project.
+Details are provided in the Doctoral Handbook.

-The student will be advanced to candidacy status after the satisfactory completion of the comprehensive examinations, all academic course work, the approval of the prospectus for the dissertation, and the completion of any Witness One:Seven deficiencies.
-Students initiate the process of advancement by submitting the prospectus for the dissertation to the DMIN office.
+The student will be advanced to candidacy status after the satisfactory completion of the comprehensive examinations, all academic course work, the approval of the prospectus for the major ministry project, and the completion of any Witness One:Seven deficiencies.
+Students initiate the process of advancement by submitting the prospectus for the major ministry project to the doctoral office.
 The Associate Dean of Doctoral Programs will give a formal notice of advancement to candidacy when all requirements have been satisfied and the doctoral programs committee has given approval.

 Comprehensive and Oral Examinations

-After the satisfactory completion of all seminars, the student will participate in written examinations, which will cover each of the seminars taken (reading, intensive session, post-seminar written paper).
-Details are provided in the Doctor of Ministry Handbook.
+After the satisfactory completion of all seminars, the student will participate in written examinations, which will cover each of the seminars taken.
+Details are provided in the Doctoral Handbook.
 In addition, after the submission and completion of the ministry project or research project, the student must present and orally defend the project.
 The student should discuss the inception, justification, development, implementation, evaluation, and impact of his project.
-This professional and creative presentation is considered a major component in the overall grade of the dissertation.
+This professional and creative presentation is considered a major component in the overall grade of the major ministry project.

 Summary of Requirements